bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Rebuild Nginx, and enjoy !

-Note : this plugin has been tested with Nginx 1.1.14
+Note : this plugin has been tested with Nginx 1.1.14, and is used in production at [fasterize](http://www.fasterize.com)

 Custom HTTP Headers
 ===